 Mouth (mouth) " n.
 Pl.
 Mouths 1.
 A. The body opening through which an animal takes in food.
 B. The cavity lying at the upper end of the alimentary canal, bounded on the outside by the lips and inside by the oropharynx and containing in higher vertebrates the tongue, gums, and teeth.
 C. This cavity regarded as the source of sounds and speech.
 D. The opening to any cavity or canal ...Read more

 - After getting wisdom teeth pulled

-- Can you smoke after getting your wisdom teeth pulled?
+- Can you drink alcohol after having your wisdom teeth removed?

 - If you lose weight do your breast get smaller

 - How long after having your wisdom teeth pulled can you go back to work?